Mosaic number of knots: Knot mosaics

 Lomonaco and Kauffman also proposed several open questions related to knot mosaics.
-One natural question is the following; {\em Is this mosaic number related to the crossing number of a knot?\/} In this paper we establish an upper bound on the mosaic number of a knot or a link $K$ in terms of its crossing number $c(K)$.
+One natural question is the following; {\em Is this mosaic number related to the crossing number of a knot?\/} In this paper we establish an upper bound on the mosaic number of a knot $K$ in terms of its crossing number $c(K)$.
 Note that the mosaic number of the Hopf link is 4, and the prime and non-alternating $6^3_3$ link is 6, even though their crossing numbers are 2 and 6, respectively.

-\begin{theorem} Let $K$ be a nontrivial knot or a non-split link except the Hopf link and the $6^3_3$ link.
+\begin{theorem} Let $K$ be a nontrivial knot or a non-split link except the Hopf link.
 Then $m(K) \leq c(K) + 1$.
-Moreover if $K$ is prime and non-alternating, then $m(K) \leq c(K) - 1$. \end{theorem}
+Moreover if $K$ is prime and non-alternating except $6^3_3$ link, then $m(K) \leq c(K) - 1$. \end{theorem}

-Another proposed question is how many knot $n$-mosaics are there.
-Let $D_n$ denote the total number of elements of all knot $n$-mosaics.
+Another proposed question is related to the enumeration of knot mosaics.
+Let $D_n$ denote the total number of knot $n$-mosaics.
 Already known is that $D_1=1$, $D_2=2$ and $D_3=22$.
-Recently the authors established lower and upper bounds on $D_n$ for $n \geq 3$ as follows in \cite{HLLO};
+Recently the authors established lower and upper bounds \cite{HLLO1};

+The authors also presented the exact number of $D_n$ for small $n=4,5,6$ \cite{HLLO2}, the state matrix recursion algorithm producing the exact enumeration of general $D_n$ that uses recursion formula of state matrices \cite{OHLL}, and more precise bounds of the quadratic exponential growth ratio of $D_n$ \cite{Oh}.